Overview of the Privacy Act

 The Privacy Commissioner has the privacy functions, but certain actions can only be undertaken with the Information Commissioner’s approval.
 The Information Commissioner has all the functions under the PA 1988 and the FoI Act (Cth).

-The Information Commissioner can delegate all his or her functions under the PA 1988, apart from the power to issue rules under section 17 and making a determination for the purposes of section 52 (s 25 AICA 2010).
+The Information Commissioner can delegate all their functions under the PA 1988, apart from the power to issue rules under section 17 and making a determination for the purposes of section 52 (s 25 AICA 2010).